ktor-doc-jp/ktor-doc-jp/pages/docs/Feature-CORS.md

 ### Configs

-- method("HTTP_METHOD") : Includes this method to the white list of Http methods to use CORS.
+- `method("HTTP_METHOD")` : Includes this method to the white list of Http methods to use CORS.
-- header : Includes this header to the white list of headers to use CORS.
+- `header("header-name")` : Includes this header to the white list of headers to use CORS.
-- anyHost() : Allows any host to access the resources
+- `anyHost()` : Allows any host to access the resources
-- host("hostname") : Allows only the specified host to use CORS, it can have the port number, a list of subDomains or the supported schemes.
+- `host("hostname")` : Allows only the specified host to use CORS, it can have the port number, a list of subDomains or the supported schemes.
-- allowCredentials : Includes AccessControlAllowCredentials header in the response
+- `allowCredentials` : Includes AccessControlAllowCredentials header in the response
-- maxAge: Includes AccessControlMaxAge header in the response with the given max age
+- `maxAge`: Includes AccessControlMaxAge header in the response with the given max age